noxify/t3-turbo-lucia/README.md

 Last step what you have to do is to run `pnpm lang:gen` from your project root to (re-)generate the `ts` files ( which are located in `packages/locales/src/generated` ).

+> Note: Thanks to dBianchii, he provided a PR which automates the re-generation 🫡
+> So, while running `pnpm dev` the `generated/[lang].ts` files are (re-)generated after updating the json files automagically.

 The vsc extension includes also some other features.

 Visit their [wiki](https://github.com/lokalise/i18n-ally/wiki) to learn more about it.